-Jack A. Hockema is President and Chief Executive Officer, Chairman of the Board of Directors.
-Mr. Hockema has served as President and Chief Executive Officer since October 2001 and as Chairman of the Board of Directors since July 2006.
+Jack A. Hockema is Executive Chairman of the Board of Directors.
+Mr. Hockema served as Chief Executive Officer from October 2001 and as Chairman of the Board of Directors from July 2006 until he was named Executive Chairman in July 2020.
+Mr. Hockema also served as President from October 2001 to December 2015.
 Previously, Mr. Hockema served as Executive Vice President of Kaiser Aluminum and President of Kaiser Aluminum Fabricated Products.
 In this capacity, he was responsible for sales and manufacturing operations for the company’s Engineered Products business unit and the Flat-Rolled Products business unit.
 He had also previously served as Vice President and President of the Company’s Engineered Products business unit.
 Prior to joining Kaiser in 1995, he was the principal in a metals industry management consulting and investment advisory firm and had held senior executive positions with Bohn Extruded Products, a division of Gulf+Western, and American Brass Specialty Products.
 In addition, he had previously been employed by Kaiser (from 1977 to 1982) in production/operations management positions at several Company locations.
-He holds a Master of Science degree in Industrial Management and a Bachelor of Science degree in Civil Engineering, both from Purdue University.
+He holds a Master of Science degree in Management and a Bachelor of Science degree in Civil Engineering, both from Purdue University.

-Alfred E. Osborne, Jr., Ph.D. serves as lead director for the company.
-Since 2002, he has been senior associate dean at the University of California at Los Angeles (UCLA) Anderson School of Management.
-He has held several leadership positions at UCLA, most recently serving as director of the Harold & Pauline Price Center for Entrepreneurial Studies.
-He also serves as a professor of Global Economics and Management and faculty director of The Head Start Johnson & Johnson Management Fellows Program.
-Dr. Osborne’s tenure at UCLA includes various administrative posts, including terms as chairman of the Business Economics faculty and director of the MBA program.
-In addition, he is a director of the Heckmann Corporation and First Pacific Advisor’s Capital Fund, Crescent Fund and New Income Funds.
-He holds a doctorate in business economics, a master’s degree in business administration, a master’s degree in economics and a bachelor’s degree in electrical engineering, all from Stanford University.
+Alfred E. Osborne, Jr., Ph.D. serves as Lead Director for the company.
+He serves as Senior Associate Dean at the University of California at Los Angeles (UCLA) Anderson School of Management and was previously the Interim Dean.
+Dr. Osborne has also served as Professor of Global Economics and Management since July 2008.
+He was previously an Associate Professor of Global Economics and Management and held several leadership positions at UCLA, including Director of the Harold & Pauline Price Center for Entrepreneurial Studies.
+Dr. Osborne’s tenure at UCLA includes various administrative posts, including terms as Chairman of the Business Economics faculty and Director of the MBA program.
+In addition, he serves on the boards of Waverley Capital Acquisition Corp.
+1 and First Pacific Advisor’s Capital Fund, Crescent Fund, International Value Fund, New Income Funds, Paramount Fund, Perennial Fund, and Source Capital, Inc. He holds a Doctorate in Business Economics, a Master’s degree in Business Administration, a Master’s degree in Economics, and a Bachelor’s degree in Electrical Engineering, all from Stanford University.

-Brett Wilcox is a consultant to a number of energy and other companies.
-He previously was president and CEO of Summit Power Alternative Resources, chief executive officer of Golden Northwest Aluminum, Inc., and manager of Northwest Energy Development, LLC.
-He also served as executive director of Direct Service Industries, Inc., a trade association of large aluminum and other energy-intensive companies, and as an attorney with Preston, Ellis and Gates in Seattle, Washington.
-He was vice chairman of the Oregon Progress Board and a member of the governors’ comprehensive review of the Northwest Regional Power System.
-He has also served on the Oregon governor’s task forces on the structure and efficiency of state government, employee benefits and compensation, and government performance and accountability.
-Mr. Wilcox received a Bachelor’s degree from the Woodrow Wilson School of Public and International Affairs at Princeton University and a Juris Doctorate from Stanford Law School.
+Brett Wilcox is Chief Executive Officer of Cv̄ictus, a Canadian company developing a single cell protein and related production process to substitute for soybean meal and fishmeal in animal feed.
+He previously was President and CEO of Summit Power Alternative Resources, Chief Executive Officer of Golden Northwest Aluminum, Inc., and Manager of Northwest Energy Development, LLC.
+He also served as Executive Director of Direct Service Industries, Inc., a trade association of large aluminum and other energy-intensive companies, and as an attorney with Preston, Ellis and Gates in Seattle, Washington.
+He was Vice Chairman of the Oregon Progress Board and a member of the Governors’ Comprehensive Review of the Northwest Regional Power System.
+He has also served on the Oregon Governor’s task forces on the structure and efficiency of state government, employee benefits and compensation, and government performance and accountability.
+Mr. Wilcox received a Juris Doctorate from Stanford Law School and a Bachelor’s degree from the Woodrow Wilson School of Public and International Affairs at Princeton University.